Harry Womack: Early life

 Harris "Harry" Womack grew up the fourth of five sons to Friendly and Naomi Womack in Cleveland's east side.
-The brothers were very close and they grew up affectionately attaching nicknames to one another— Harry's was "Goat.”
+The brothers were very close and attached nicknames to one another— Harry's was "Goat.”
 Raised as Baptist, all five brothers began singing together when Harry was seven, forming The Womack Brothers.
 Like his brothers Bobby (1944–2014) and Cecil (1947–2013), Harry took up instruments, playing bass guitar before reaching his teenage years.
 Along with brothers Cecil and Curtis, Harry was a tenor vocalist while Bobby and Friendly, Jr. were baritones.
-In 1960, when he was fifteen, Sam Cooke signed the act to his SAR Records label, having told the brothers – and their father – that he was willing to work with them.
-Friendly Womack made Sam Cooke promise him that the brothers would continue to sing gospel and not what he referred to as "the devil's music".
+In 1960, when he was 15, Sam Cooke signed the act to his SAR Records label, having told the brothers – and their father – that he was willing to work with them.
+Friendly Womack made Cooke promise that the brothers would continue to sing gospel and not what he referred to as "the devil's music".